-At the NFF, we like to say that our campaign to plant 50 million trees on our National Forests benefits all Americans.
+At the NFF, we like to say that our campaign to plant 50 million trees on our National Forests benefits everyone.
 But what do we really mean?
 Read on for a few important benefits we all receive from replanting our forests.

 Fresh Drinking Water